toyandong/xen_docs/event_channels.md

 #####[x]where to trigger the evtchn of pIRQ?#####
 #####[x] trap, event, interrupt?#####
+During startup the guest OS installs two handlers (event and failsafe) via the *HYPERVISOR\_set\_callbacks* hypercall:
+1. The *event\_callback* is the handler to be called to notify an event to the guest OS
+2. The *failsafe\_callback* is used when a fault occurs when using the event callback
+3. The guest OS can install a handler for a physical IRQ through the *HYPERVISOR\_event\_channel\_op* hypercall, specifying as operation *EVTCHNOP\_bind\_pirq*.

+When an interrupt occurs control passes to the Xen common_interrupt routine, that calls the Xen do_IRQ function.
+*do\_IRQ*
+Checks who has the responsibility to handle the interrupt:
+The VMM: the interrupt is handled internally by the VMM One ore more guest OS: it calls __do_IRQ_guest function
+*\_\_do\_IRQ\_guest*:
+For each domain that has a binding to the IRQ sets to 1 the pending flag of the event channel via send_guest_pirq

+The entry point in Linux is the hypervisor\_callback function (is the event callback handler installed at startup), that calls evtchn\_do\_upcall.
+*evtchn_do_upcall*:
+1. Checks for pending events
+2. Resets to zero the pending flag
+3. Uses the evtchn_to_irq array to identify the IRQ binding for the event channel
+4. Calls Linux do_IRQ interrupt handler function

 #####[x] the meaning of "to bind"  #####
 * Connecting the endpoints of a channel to a port